 I have a bad habit of glamorising memories so I’ll just keep this one semi short and kind of sweet, unlike the first couple of days that unravelled.

 As if pathetic fallacy wasn’t cliché enough, we rolled up to Warwick in the pouring rain.
-The car was overcrowded by family members, persistent road rage and all of my worldly possessions.
+The car was overcrowded by my family members, persistent road rage and all of my worldly possessions.
 And it weighed a ton.
 Literally.
-My mom and sister were holding boxes and dumbbells on their laps.
+My mom and my sister were holding boxes and dumbbells on their laps.
 The actual, physical car was apparently so heavy that my dad, drama queen that he is, was in a flux that the wheels would start skidding out of control or something.
-Before leaving he made us pass around a Madonna icon of the Virgin Mary.
+Before leaving he passed around a Madonna icon of the Virgin Mary.
 We had to kiss it and do the cross.
-I only air kissed it though since I didn’t want to get a lipstick print on Mary, as you do.
+I only air kissed it though since I didn’t want to get a lipstick print on Mary.

 Long story short, we were resilient enough to lug in every irrelevant thing I had brought to make me feel more at home in this claustrophobic campus bubble, palm tree plants and all.
 In what felt like milliseconds, car doors were slammed shut and I was left alone in the midst of a messy room with messy thoughts and even messier makeup.
 My face had become so flushed that I had to apply three layers of pressed powder to conceal the aggressive blush that spontaneously decided to sweep over my cheeks.
 My instincts (also known as OCD) were telling me to take pleasure in organising my room, to make it all cute like the sanctuary I’ve always wanted.
 But the entire flat was curiously quiet.